stealcung, f.n; stalking, cautious walking. (STEH-alk-ung)

 mynet-slege, m.n: striking of coin, minting, coining.
 (MUH-net-SLEH-yeh)

 wiþ-ēastan, prep/adv: to the east. (with-AY-ah-stahn)

 fōr-mete, m.n: provisions for a journey (‘fare-food’).
 (FOR-MEH-teh)

-This week’s Wordhord Wednesday post is on the Vikings of the sea-bright desert.
+This week’s Wordhord Wednesday post is on wine.
 Read it on Patreon.

 ge-horsian, wk.v: to horse, to set or mount on a horse, to supply with a horse. (yeh-HOR-ze-yahn)

 This week’s Wordhord Wednesday post is “from pagan temples to London boroughs”.
 Read it on Patreon.